South Devon Militia: French Revolutionary War

 From 1787 to 1793 the South Devon Militia was assembled at Plymouth for its annual 28 days' training, but to save money only two-thirds of the men were mustered each year.
 In view of the worsening international situation the whole Devonshire Militia was embodied for service on 22 December 1792, even though Revolutionary France did not declare war on Britain until 1 February 1793.

-By August the regiment was part of a large militia encampment at Ashdown Forest.
+In June 1793 both the South and North Devon regiments marched to join a large militia training encampment at Broadwater Common, Waterdown Forest, outside Tunbridge Wells.
+The whole camp moved to Ashdown Forest at the beginning of August and then to Brighton for two weeks before returning to Broadwater Common.
+The camp broke up in the autumn and the regiments went to their separate winter quarters.
+In the summer of 1795 the South Devons were brigaded with the South Hampshires, 1st Somerset and West Yorks at a camp in Barham Downs outside Canterbury.

 The militia were frequently moved around the country but in the winter of 1795–6 all three Devon regiments were at Plymouth guarding the fortifications and the French prisoners of war.
 In March 1798 the standing militia regiments were reinforced by men from the newly raised Supplementary Militia, the remainder forming new regiments (such as the 4th Devon Militia formed at Exeter).

-The South Devon regiment volunteered for service in Ireland and was stationed there during the Rebellion of 1798–99.
+In August 1798 the Colonel of the South Devons, Lord Rolle, offered his regiment for service in Ireland during the Rebellion of 1798–99, but found his men unwilling to follow him on board ship.
+He paraded them and asked each man in turn why he would not go, correcting their misconceptions and hearing grievances.
+His persuasion induced a good number to embark.
+He suggested to the authorities that the men who stayed behind should be given a spell of really hard duty, but that they should be moved elsewhere before the taunts onf the regular soldiers in their barracks led to a fight.

 In 1799 an Act was passed to allow militiamen to transfer to the Regular Army.
-This caused a dispute between the Colonel of the South Devons, Lord Rolle, who opposed the legislation, and his second-in-command, Lieutenant-Colonel Sir William Elford, Member of Parliament for Plymouth, who had voted for it and had obtained around 50 volunteers from the regiment.
+This caused a dispute between Lord Rolle, who opposed the legislation, and his second-in-command, Lieutenant-Colonel Sir William Elford, Member of Parliament for Plymouth, who had voted for it and had obtained around 50 volunteers from the regiment.
 In November 1799 the Militia was partially disembodied, two-fifths of the men being stood down together with the whole of the Supplementary Militia.
 The hope was that the men dismissed from service would enlist in the Regulars.
 The militia's traditional local defence duties had been taken over by the Volunteers.
 Although he remained colonel, Lord Rolle was no longer serving with the regiment, and was concerned with raising the Beer and Seaton Volunteers, which he offered to help the 1st Devon Militia in putting down rioting in Plymouth in 1801.
 The militiamen disembodied in 1799 were called up again.